 Personal loans for bad credit.
 These are loans of $1,000 to $100,000.
 Their APR is capped at 35.99%.
-These days there are personal loan companies who lend to people with bad credit.
+These days there are personal loan companies that lend to people with bad credit.

 Alternative payday loans.
 These are loans that are between personal loans and personal loans.

 First of all, people with bad credit are a great target for payday lenders.
 All payday loans are predatory.
-We highly recommend that people stay away from them because they are very expensive and people often become in a debt cycle.
+We highly recommend that people stay away from them because they are costly, and people often become in a debt cycle.